embarklabs/subspace/README.md

-### Subscriptions
+#### Subscriptions
-You may have noticed that each tracking function has a `.subscribe` chained to it.
 Subscriptions are triggered each time an observable emits a new value.
 These subscription receive a callback that must have a parameter which represents the value received from the observable;  and they return a subscription.

 Subscriptions can be disposed by executing the method `unsubscribe()` liberating the resource held by it: